benchmark-solutions/methadone/README.markdown

   initialize, displaying an error in the browser console.

-- Modules and classes are declarative, so can be defined in any order, in any methadone block, in any file.
-Methadone.js handles dependencies, load ordering, parent object instantiation, detects circular and invalid dependencies in your architecture!
+- Modules and classes are declarative, so can be defined in any order, in any annotated block, in any file.
+Annotated.js handles dependencies, load ordering, parent object instantiation, detects circular and invalid dependencies in your architecture!